National Conference at York '1917'

 0207 118 1914

-A truly spectacular conference is being organised by The Western Front Association on 8 July 2017, which will look at various aspects of the pivotal year of 1917.
+This conference will look at various aspects of the pivotal year of 1917.

 The all-day conference will have four key speakers who will address important aspects of the year 1917.